smach/R4JournalismBook/docs/README.md

 ## Practical R for Mass Communications and Journalism

-Welcome to the GitHub repo for my forthcoming book, Practical R for Mass Communications and Journalism.
-It's expected out later this year as part of the Chapman & Hall/CRC "R Series" titles.
+Welcome to the GitHub repository for my forthcoming book, [Practical R for Mass Communications and Journalism](https://www.crcpress.com/Practical-R-for-Mass-Communication-and-Journalism/Machlis/p/book/9781138726918).
+Now available for pre-order!
+Buy it from [publisher CRC Press](https://www.crcpress.com/Practical-R-for-Mass-Communication-and-Journalism/Machlis/p/book/9781138726918) or at [Amazon](https://www.amazon.com/Practical-Mass-Communication-Journalism-Chapman/dp/1138726915/).

-If you'd like to be notified when the book publishes, please sign up for my email list (which will only be used for purposes of book updates) at [http://bit.ly/R4JournosBook](http://bit.ly/R4JournosBook).

 The GitHub repo at [https://github.com/smach/R4JournalismBook](https://github.com/smach/R4JournalismBook) includes companion data files for the book, as well as [links to additional data and resources](booklinks.html).